 The p-Block comprises elements belonging to Group 13 up to 18.
-The elements of
+The elements of p-block and s-block are called the representative elements or main group elements.

 The valence electron of p-block elements varies from ns^2np^1 to ns^2np^6 in each period.
 At the end of each period appears a noble gas element with a closed valence shell ns2np6 configuration.
 The p-block includes 6 groups:13, 14, 15, 16, 17 and 18.
 The atoms of the elements belonging to these groups accept the last electron in 2p, 3p, 4p, 5p and 6p orbitals.
 Group 18 elements are called noble gases and all these elements have closed shell ns2 np6 electronic configuration in the outermost shell.
 All the orbitals in the valence shell of the noble gases are completely filled by electrons and it is very difficult to alter this stable arrangement by the addition or removal of electrons.
 The noble gases thus exhibit very low chemical reactivity.